What does this week's Covid-19 data tell us about Ireland's third wave?

+The country reduced its 14-day average by more than 80% between 14 and 28 January.
+It has reduced by a further 40% since last week.

-Ireland’s reproductive number (Re) is estimated at between 0.4 and 0.7 having stood at between 0.5 and 0.8 last week.
+Ireland’s reproductive number (Re) was estimated at between 0.4 and 0.7 last week having stood at between 0.5 and 0.8 the previous week.

-There is the basic reproduction number (R0), which is the number of people who will be infected if no other factors are taken into account.
+It has since risen again to between 0.5 and 0.8, according to chair of NPHET’s Irish Epidemiological Modelling Advisory Group Professor Philip Nolan.

 It is estimated that SARS-CoV-2 has an R0 of between 2 and 3.

-To recap, NPHET’s modelling last week projected between 1,400 – 1,700 cases per day by 31 January if the R Number was maintained at between 0.5 and 0.8.
+To recap, NPHET’s modelling two weeks ago projected between 1,400 – 1,700 cases per day by 31 January if the R Number was maintained at between 0.5 and 0.8.

-Chair of NPHET’s Irish Epidemiological Modelling Advisory Group Professor Philip Nolan said it would be hard to maintain that rate of suppression due to increased prevalence of the more transmissible UK variant.

-However, Ireland is now below that model – an R Number of between 0.4 and 0.7 and a 5-day average of 1,250 cases.
+Ireland trended slightly below that model at 1,300 cases per day – a positive outcome.

+In that case, why does it appear that cases have stalled or even increased?

+Deputy Chief Medical Officer Dr Ronan Glynn also noted last night that people are waiting two or three days before coming forward for testing and encouraged anyone who is symptomatic to get tested immediately.

+Secondly, the HSE resumed testing of asymptomatic close contacts last Friday.
+Professor Nolan said this, too, will have an affect over the coming days on case numbers.

-Looking at 14-day incidence rates in individual counties, Monaghan has the highest incidence of Covid-19 in Ireland at 1,373.3 cases per 100,000 – a 50% reduction in incidence since Thursday 14 January.
+Looking at 14-day incidence rates in individual counties, Monaghan has the highest incidence of Covid-19 in Ireland at 876.4 cases per 100,000 – a further 40% reduction since last week.

-Louth is the second-highest county in Ireland with a 14-day incidence rate of 906.8.
-Carlow is third-highest with a 14-day incidence rate of 874.4.
+Waterford is the second-highest county in Ireland with a 14-day incidence rate of 612.9.
+Louth is third-highest with a 14-day incidence rate of 609.9.

 Looking at Local Electoral Area data, Belmullet in Mayo remains the area with the highest individual incidence of Covid-19 at 2,007.9 cases per 100,000.